EquorumProtocol/Equorum-Protocol/WHITEPAPER.md

 # Equorum Protocol
 ## Technical Whitepaper v1.0

+---

+## Executive Summary

+- **Fixed Supply:** 48,000,000 EQM with zero inflation
+- **Arbitrum-Native:** Optimized for Layer 2 low-cost transactions
+- **Governance Timelock:** 48-hour delay on all critical operations
+- **Transparent Distribution:** 79.17% allocated to staking rewards
+- **Minimalist DeFi Infrastructure:** Security-first, community-governed protocol

+---

 **Abstract:** Equorum is a minimalist DeFi protocol built on Arbitrum One, designed for efficient token economics, decentralized governance, and sustainable liquidity management.
 This whitepaper presents the mathematical foundations, technical architecture, and future roadmap of the protocol.

 ---

 ## 1. Introduction

+### 1.1 Motivation

+Current DeFi ecosystems frequently sacrifice security for rapid innovation, exposing users to unnecessary risks.
+Equorum Protocol was born from the conviction that it is possible to build a minimalist, secure protocol from its foundation, where community governance and economic predictability are priorities, not afterthoughts.

-### 1.1 Overview
+### 1.2 Overview

 Equorum Protocol is a Layer 2 DeFi infrastructure deployed on Arbitrum One, optimized for low gas costs and high throughput.
 The protocol implements a complete ecosystem including token distribution, staking mechanisms, governance systems, and liquidity management.

-### 1.2 Core Objectives
+### 1.3 Core Objectives

-- Establish a sustainable token economy with controlled inflation
+- Establish a sustainable token economy with zero inflation
 - Implement transparent and efficient governance mechanisms
 - Provide fair token distribution through vesting and public access
 - Enable community-driven protocol evolution